How to Detox your LiverJul 08, 2022

 Dr. Ameet: Yep, right on the equator, it's called Nanyuki.

 Trudy: Magical place, I've got such good memories.
 Lovely.
-And then I wanted to just before we get into our topic you had mentioned that you just completed some kundalini training which is from what I've seen in the research very beneficial for anxiety and also for OCD, obsessive compulsive disorder.
+And then I wanted to just before we get into our topic you had mentioned that you just completed some kundalini training which is from what I've seen in the research very beneficial for anxiety and also for OCD, obsessive compulsive disorder, together with other natural remedies for anxiety and depression.

 Healing Trauma Meditation